-Effects of Pneumoperitoneum on CNS Physiology
+Effects of Pneumoperitoneum in CNS Physiology

-- elevated IAP causes an increase in intracerebral pressure (ICP) by limiting cerebral venous drainage. - the increase in ICP may lead to cerebral oedema - clinical studies have suggested that cerebral perfusion pressure is maintained by the increase in mean arterial pressure that occurs with elevated IAP.
+- Elevated IAP causes an increase in ICP by limiting cerebral venous drainage. - ▶ The increase in ICP may lead to cerebral edema. - Usually CPP is maintained by increase in MAP that occurs with elevated IAP.